-The elk is a large deer with reddish to tawny brown pelage, a darker mane, and a buffy rump.
-Males are larger than females, and have large antlers.
-Elk are distinguished from white-tailed (Odocoileus virginianus) and mule deer (O. hemionus) by the elk's larger size and darker coloration (Peek 1999).
+The Elk is a large member of the deer family, with reddish to tawny brown pelage, a darker mane, and a buffy rump.
+They can weigh up to 400 kg (900 lbs.) and stand 1.5 m (5 ft.) tall at the shoulder.
+Males are larger than females and have large antlers.
+Elk are distinguished from White-tailed (Odocoileus virginianus) and Mule Deer (O. hemionus) by the Elk's larger size and darker coloration (Peek 1999).
 Elk antlers can be distinguished from the antlers of the two smaller deer species by their massive size and by the anterior protrusion of prominent tines over the brow.

 Biology / Life History

 The Elk's diet is seasonally and geographically variable.
 Grass and forbs are the preferred food items when available.
 Elk will also browse on willow (Salix spp.), aspen (Populus spp.), and other woody vegetation and consume many agricultural crops.

 The breeding season for Elk occurs in late September and early October (Peek 1999).
 Males compete for and defend a harem of females; consequently, older dominant males do most of the breeding.
 Gestation lasts 249-262 days, and a single calf is born in late May or early June.
 Twin births are rare (Hazard 1982; Peek 1999).
 Yearlings of both sexes are capable of breeding, if nutritional levels are adequate.
 Cows separate from the herd for calving; rejoining the group to form a nursery herd after a few weeks.
 Mature bulls will spend the summer in bachelor groups.